relector-tuxnix/meg4/docs/API.md

-MEG-4 libmeg.a API
+MEG-4 libmeg4.a API
 ==================

-This is the API of the `libmeg.a` library, needed to know when you're porting it to new platforms.
+This is the API of the `libmeg4.a` library, needed to know when you're porting it to new platforms.
 For the API used by your MEG-4 programs, see the [MEG-4 User's Manual](https://bztsrc.gitlab.io/meg4/manual_en.html).

 There are two kinds of functions.
 The first group has to be implemented in the platform application, and called from libmeg4.a